-- Powerplant means the system consisting of all the engines, drive system components (if applicable), and propellers (if installed), their accessories, ancillary parts, and fuel and oil systems installed on an aircraft but excluding the rotors for a helicopter.
+Powerplant means the system consisting of all the engines, drive system components (if applicable), and propellers (if installed), their accessories, ancillary parts, and fuel and oil systems installed on an aircraft but excluding the rotors for a helicopter.

-- Pressure-altitude means an atmospheric pressure expressed in terms of altitude which corresponds to that pressure in the standard atmosphere.
+Pressure-altitude means an atmospheric pressure expressed in terms of altitude which corresponds to that pressure in the standard atmosphere.

-- Repair means the restoration of an aircraft, engine, propeller or associated part to an airworthy condition in accordance with the appropriate airworthiness requirements after it has been damaged or subjected to wear.
+Repair means the restoration of an aircraft, engine, propeller or associated part to an airworthy condition in accordance with the appropriate airworthiness requirements after it has been damaged or subjected to wear.

-- Satisfactory evidence means a set of documents or activities that CAAM accepts as sufficient to show compliance with an airworthiness requirement.
+Satisfactory evidence means a set of documents or activities that CAAM accepts as sufficient to show compliance with an airworthiness requirement.

-- Standard atmosphere means an atmosphere defined as follows:
+Standard atmosphere means an atmosphere defined as follows:

 - a) the air is a perfect dry gas;

 - b) the physical constants are:

-- Sea level mean molar mass: M0 = 28.964 420 x 10^{-3} kg mol-1
+- Sea level mean molar mass: $M_0 = 28.964 420 \times 10^{-3} \text{ kg mol}^{-1}$

 - Sea level atmospheric pressure:

 P0 = 1 013.250 hPa

-- Sea level temperature: t0 = 15°C
+- Sea level temperature:t0 = 15°C

-- T0 = 288.15 K
+$T_0 = 288.15 \text{ K}$

-- Sea level atmospheric density: $\rho_0 = 1.225 0 \text{ kg m}^{-3}$
+- Sea level atmospheric density:

+$$\rho_0 = 1.225 0 \text{ kg m}^{-3}$$

-- Temperature of the ice point: Ti = 273.15 K
+- Temperature of the ice point:

+$$T_i = 273.15 \text{ K}$$
-- Universal gas constant:

-R = 8.314 32 JK-1mol-1
+Universal gas constant: R\ = 8.314 32 JK-1mol-1

-- c) the temperature gradients are:
+c) the temperature gradients are:

 Geopotential altitude (km) Temperature gradient

 From То (Kelvin per standard geopotential kilometer)

 -5.0 11.0 -6.5

 11.0 20.0 0.0

 20.0 32.0 +1.0

 32.0 47.0 +2.8

 47.0 51.0 0.0

-51.0 71.0 -2.8

-71.0 80.0 -2.0
+State of Design means the State having jurisdiction over the organisation responsible for the type design.

-- State of Design means the State having jurisdiction over the organisation responsible for the type design. - State of Manufacture means the State having jurisdiction over the organisation responsible for the final assembly of the aircraft, engine or propeller. - State of Registry means the State on whose register the aircraft is entered. - Take-off surface means that part of the surface of an aerodrome which the aerodrome authority has declared available for the normal ground or water run of aircraft taking off in a particular direction. - Type Certificate means a document issued by a Contracting State to define the design of an aircraft, engine or propeller type and to certify that this design meets the appropriate airworthiness requirements of that State. - Type design means the set of data and information necessary to define an aircraft, engine or propeller type for the purpose of airworthiness determination.
+State of Design of Modification means the State having jurisdiction over the individual or organisation responsible for the design of the modification or repair of an aircraft, engine or propeller.

+State of Manufacture means the State having jurisdiction over the organisation responsible for the final assembly of the aircraft, engine or propeller.

+State of Registry means the State on whose register the aircraft is entered.

+Take-off surface means that part of the surface of an aerodrome which the aerodrome authority has declared available for the normal ground or water run of aircraft taking off in a particular direction.

+Type Certificate means a document issued by a Contracting State to define the design of an aircraft, engine or propeller type and to certify that this design meets the appropriate airworthiness requirements of that State.

+Type design means the set of data and information necessary to define an aircraft, engine or propeller type for the purpose of airworthiness determination.